RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 * Business Central user: `rhpam/admin`

 ## Install KIE Server
 Update the environment properties in [kie-server.sh](./kie-server.sh) and the runtime properties in [runtime.properties](./resources/kie-server/runtime.properties) and run it:
 ```shell
 ./kie-server.sh
 ```

 ## Install Business Central Instance
-fill in the automation properties with all necessary values in  [business-central.properties](./business-central.properties) and run the the following bash script to initiate business central automated installation:
+fill in the automation properties with all necessary values in  [business-central.properties](./business-central.properties) , then create and populate ./binaries directory with all installations files downloaded from [Software Inventory Section](https://github.com/RHEcosystemAppEng/rhpam-deployment/tree/main/eap/rhpam-on-aws-automation-postgresql#software-inventory)
+, and run the the following bash script to initiate business central automated installation:
 ```shell
 ./business-central.sh
 ```